 In 2000, we again expanded our reach to provide meals with love not only to people with HIV/AIDS, but also to neighbors who are battling breast cancer, heart disease and many other illnesses.

 Today, Project Open Hand prepares 2,500 nutritious meals daily and provides 200 bags of healthy groceries every day to help sustain our clients as they battle serious illnesses, isolation, or the health challenges of aging.
-We serve San Francisco and Alameda Counties, engaging more than 125 volunteers every day to nourish our community.
+We serve San Francisco and Oakland, engaging more than 125 volunteers daily to nourish our community.